JustLoveToCode/PHP_Portfolio/README.md

-Special credit to be given to Vijay Tharpa for the Wonderful PHP Tutorials.
+Special credit to be given to Vijay Tharpa for the Wonderful PHP and mySQL Tutorials
-I have a great time understanding and learning about PHP and mySQL